For a full list of publications, check Google Scholar

 We show that eco-evolutionary dynamics can result in coexistence between two alleles of a gene conferring antibiotic resistance.

 To understand evolution, it is great that we can study evolution in real time in the laboratory.
 When interpreting the results of these experiments, we have to understand well what the selection pressure in laboratory environments are.
 In a theoretical analysis, we have shown that the chemostat environment can lead to diversification.
 More recently, I have shown that in fluctuating conditions, species specialized on either low or high resource levels can coexist in an evolutionary stable manner.
-Below I explain this study in a shorter and longer presentation.
+Below this study is explained in a shorter and longer presentation.

 Will species continue to evolve or do they reach a point where evolution ceases (stasis)?
 In 1973, Leigh van Valen posed the hypothesis that species keep evolving to keep up with the evolving species in their environment.
 This is called the Red Queen Hypothesis, after the Red Queen in Lewis Carrol's Through the Looking Glass who said so Alice: "Now, here, you see, it takes all the running you can do, to keep in the same place".
 Even though the hypothesis is old, it is not know under what conditions species evolve of reach stasis.
 Theoretically, we found that a combination of a positive and a negative feedback can lead to continual evolution.